-When making regulatory decisions against an individual we, or the Solicitors Disciplinary Tribunal, may decide that a qualified or non-qualified individual can only work for firms that we regulate with our permission or under certain conditions such as being closely supervised or in a role where they are not allowed to handle client money.
+When making regulatory decisions against an individual we (or in some cases the Solicitors Disciplinary Tribunal) may decide that a qualified or non-qualified individual can be prevented from working in firms that we regulate.
+In certain cases we can then give our permission for these individuals to work in firms we regulate.
+This may include us imposing certain conditions on them, such as extra supervision or not allowing them to handle client money.
 These decisions are made for the protection of clients and in the public interest.

 Approval of employment (section 41)